iAMmolecule/Griot/README.md

 Predict Weather of different Cities

- 	Human: Hey Griot , What is the weather likely now in Kerala?
+ 	Human: Hey Griot , What is the weather likely now in New Orleans?

 Abstarct necessary information from wikipedia